 Being a leader in the community is different from leading your own team, so be sure to reflect on what you want this role to look like!

-Even though we’ve asked you to consider your plans for 2021, it’s never too early to start thinking ahead to future years!
-For each one of these skills we've presented, you can strategically plan ahead for years past 2021 and start to really work towards major goals.
+While this reflection process may be focused on short-term goals and skills you can develop this year, it’s never too early to start thinking ahead to future years as well!
+For each one of these skills we've presented, you can strategically plan ahead for years to come, and work towards major goals.